hang-yin/hang-yin.github.io/_pages/portfolio.md

       </a>
     </div>
     <div class="text-content">
-      <p>This project implemented a feature-based EKF-SLAM (Extended Kalman Filter for Simultaneous Localization and Mapping) system from scratch in C++, using ROS2 and Rviz for simulation, with custom landmark detection algorithms to enable a robot to simultaneously map its environment and determine its location within it.</p>
+      <p>Developed from the ground up in C++ and simulated using ROS2 and Rviz, this feature‐based EKF-SLAM system employs custom landmark detection algorithms, enabling simultaneous mapping of the environment and precise self‐localization.</p>
     </div>
   </div>
 </div>